 On the eve of this third anniversary of the August war, the United States Senate unanimously - I emphasize! - without the slightest distinction between the democratic majority and the republican minority - adopted a resolution demanding the withdrawal of Russian troops from the occupied Georgian territories.
 This is actually a consensus, to put it mildly, unfriendly towards Russia.
 And this, by the way, is useful information on the part of all "reboots" there.

-On the night of 7 on 8 on August 2008, from the Georgian villages of Nikozi and Ergneti, the shelling of the South Ossetian villages and the capital of Tskhinvali from large-caliber guns and Grad installations began.
-Then followed the assault of Tskhinval with infantry and tanks.
+On the night of August 7-8, 2008, from the Georgian villages of Nikozi and Ergneti, shelling of the South Ossetian villages and the capital of Tskhinval from large-caliber Grad guns and installations began.
+Then the assault of Tskhinval followed by infantry and tanks.
 Georgia officially announced the start of a military operation.
-From 9 in the morning, Georgian troops began shelling Russian peacekeepers, and by half past nine on August 8 the Georgian media announced the capture of Tskhinval.
-At 11 o'clock in the morning, Saakashvili, in his address to the nation, said that Georgian forces had opened fire and launched an attack in response to the shelling of the separatists, and that at the moment "most of South Ossetia has been liberated and is under the control of the security forces of Georgia.
+From 9 a.m.
+Georgian troops began shelling Russian peacekeepers and at half past nine on August 8, Georgian media announced the capture of Tskhinval.
+At 11 o’clock in the morning, Saakashvili, in an appeal to the nation, said that Georgian forces opened fire and launched an attack in response to the shelling of the separatists, and that at the moment "most of South Ossetia has been freed and is under the control of Georgian security forces.

 Three years ago, Russia fulfilled its debt, its international obligations - not a millimeter more.
 We ensured that interethnic conflict will not be resolved by force.
 We warned the Georgian authorities and their owners that we would be forced to intervene if Georgia decides to do so.
 We guaranteed the survival of the peoples of South Ossetia and Abkhazia.
 If Russia refused to fulfill its obligations publicly assumed, it would cease to exist as a subject of world politics.
 Everything that was done then, in August, and all subsequent actions were only the only possible way to guarantee the fulfillment of our commitments.